syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/export-as-image.md

 ```
 ## Export as Image in ASP.NET Core 6.0

-To export a PDF in ASP.NET Core 6.0 using Syncfusion PDF Viewer and Skia Bitmap, you can follow these steps:
+To export a PDF to image in ASP.NET Core 6.0 using Syncfusion PDF Viewer and Skia Bitmap, you can follow these steps:

 Create an instance of PdfRenderer in the controller.
 Create an instance of SKBitmap to get the bitmap representation of the page.